philhawksworth/hawksworx.com/src/_posts/2014-07-22-adding-a-static-comments-system-to-my-jekyll-build.markdown

 <h3>The comments form which posts the data to Poole</h3>
 <p>
   The post template adds this form to each blog post page.
-A hidden field keeps track of the page whhere a comment originates from do that it can be inserted by the template later.
-Poole also lets you specify which page to redirect to after a successful post.
+A hidden field keeps track of the page where a comment originates from so that it can be inserted by the template later.
+Poole also lets you specify which page on your domain to redirect to after a successful post.
 That way the user never feels like they have been routed away to a third party service.
 </p>
 {% highlight html %}
 <form action="http://pooleapp.herokuapp.com/data/{API-KEY}/" method="post">